theshreyashguy/farmai/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure to follow the coding standards and include appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

----

-This README file provides a detailed overview of the Farm AI mobile app and backend infrastructure.
-Ensure to replace `path_to_logo_image`, `path_to_dashboard_screenshot`, and `path_to_irrigation_control_screenshot` with the actual paths to the images in your repository.